 Also, there is more quality control, with the therapists having to do at least five sessions a month.

 If you have the insurance, Breakthrough may be worth checking out, so give it a whirl and see if it's right for you.

-Faithful Counselling is similar to BetterHelp, but it uses counseling from a Christian perspective.
-Faith-based counseling is something you can get from a pastor or someone else qualified in your church, but Faithful Counselling allows you to get help anywhere.
+Faithful Counseling is similar to BetterHelp, but it uses counseling from a Christian perspective.
+Faith-based counseling is something you can get from a pastor or someone else qualified in your church, but Faithful Counselling allows you to get help anywhere from a licensed therapist.
 Find a spiritually informed therapist who can help with your problems, figure out what it all means in God's plan, and help you connect with God spiritually.
 If you're religious, it's worth checking out.

 The teenage years are filled with struggle.
 Finding your sense of identity in this world, figuring out what career you want to pursue, dealing with hormonal changes, dealing with your peers, learning to drive… there's quite a bit on the plate for a teen, and managing it all can be a challenge.

 Teen Counseling allows you to get the help you need from a therapist or counselor licensed to work with a teenager.
 Parents can get their kids an invite to it.
 For teens, everything is confidential except if someone is being abused or if you're considering harming yourself.
 Otherwise, you don't have to worry too much about your therapist telling your dirty little secrets to mom and dad.

 The best therapy app for you will depend on what you need help with and where you want it.
 Some of these apps allow for desktop communication, with a fast email response time for answering questions, while others are a little more strict.
 Some are broad in what they cover, while others have a specific focus.
 This specific focus may be more up your alley if you just need a therapist to cover that, but if you have a variety of issues, a general app may be the best for you.